paul-g/brabble/performance-aware-programming/lecture1.md

 * But these do not tell the _whole story_ as well as $P$ does
       * _As a user I (generally) want my program to run __faster___
-      * I don't care about the factors involved
+      * I don't necessarily care about the factors involved

 ## Is Performance the Most Important Property?